 What is the required stipend amount to host a fellow?
 Fellowship stipends are provided by our partner organizations, and we have set minimum requirements for each of our fellowship locations based on cost of living, comparable entry-level salaries, and the quality of our fellows.
-Stipends for the 2017-18 year are being finalized and will be posted before the applications open on September 7th, 2016.
+Stipends for the 2019-20 year are finalized and can be found here.

 Absolutely.
 Many partner organizations do pay more, but you are not required to.

 My organization would like to recruit a fellow, but we cannot yet guarantee funding for the position.
 May I still submit a position description?
 Yes.
 We will not ask you to confirm the availability of funds until the middle of January.
 If you still do not know about funding, or if you learn that you cannot afford a fellow after the January deadline, we will not refer applicants to your organization.

 What do I do if there is a challenge with my fellow?
 Partner organizations rarely experience problems with their fellows; however, AlumniCorps staff is prepared to support partner organizations and fellows as needed.
 Partner organizations should always contact the AlumniCorps Partnership Manager if there is problem.
 The Partnership Manager will coordinate with partner organization staff, local alumni, and the fellow’s mentor to help resolve any problems.

 My organization has a number of projects the fellow could take on.
 How do I chose which project to include in the position description?
 When writing the position description, you should briefly detail the various projects a fellow could work on and indicate that the project will be chosen based on the fellow’s skills and interests as well as the needs of your organization.
 You may also change and review your position description(s) before the January deadline.

 Didn’t find the answer to your question?
 Email Caryn Tomljanovich, Director of Programs and Strategy, at email@example.com.